Ticdaweava/aupa.studio/README.md

   <source src="https://actions.google.com/sounds/v1/alarms/alarm_clock.ogg" type="audio/ogg">
 </audio>

-<h2>⚠ URGENT: Your Store Has Been Embedded Into an Unknown Website</h2>
+<h2>⚠ URGENT: Your Website Has Been Embedded Into an Unknown Website</h2>
-<p>This is a live demonstration showing how your store is currently visible inside another site without your permission.
+<p>This is a live demonstration showing how your website is currently visible inside another site without your permission.
 Attackers can place hidden buttons, steal customer actions, and damage your reputation.
 <strong>Immediate action is required</strong> to secure your website.</p>